5roop/task4/README.md

 ![](images/14_metrics_twitter.png)

 This time the repeated experiments proved to be far uglier, less self-consistant and far less continuous as the previous batch.
-But we clearly see there is some optimal value somewhere between 1e2 and 1e3 features per language pair.
-The experiments will be repeated in the future.
+But we clearly see there is some optimal value somewhere between 1e2 and 1e3 features per language pair. ~~The experiments will be repeated in the future.~~ New plots are nicer.
+They clearly show the optimal number of params is lower for Twitter dataset than for SETimes, probably owing to the different writing styles.

 # Addendum 2022-01-04T09:04:04
 I rewrote the code for optimization on SVC.
 Even with only 10 features per language pair the SVC training takes a long time, and if the results won't be significantly better I suggest we stick with NB.
-As of right now the training for mere 10 features per language is at ~~11~~ ~~30~~ ~~66~~ ~~73~~  ~~129~~ 167 minutes.
+As of right now the training for mere 10 features per language is at ~~11~~ ~~30~~ ~~66~~ ~~73~~  ~~129~~ ~~167~~ 205 minutes.

 I researched a bit and found that the temporal complexity of SVC is  `O(n_samples^2 * n_features) `, meaning that in our case we do have a linear increase with the number of features, but the majority contribution will be due to the number of samples.